 After updating the vSwitch SSL certificate, as you add new pools for management, the vSwitch of each server in the pool automatically downloads the new certificate.
 However, for vSwitches running on existing pools under management you must manually update their SSL certificates.

-On the XenServer host, copy the SSL certificate to
+On the Citrix Hypervisor server, copy the SSL certificate to

 Configure the controller hostname

 To verify and configure the Controller hostname and DNS domain, use the IP Configuration page.
 By default, the controller hostname is

 dvsc, and the DNS domain name is unassigned.

 Under Settings, choose IP Configuration to display the current configuration.